1 |

 4. Heavy duty

-I responded to this prototyping method that focuses on the materials' agency in the design process— by arranging textile manipulations and treatment prototypes/swatches in a series of compositions.
-This approach underscored the importance of materials in contemporary fashion design practice, suggesting a material-led process that challenged the traditional notion of materials as inert elements, instead viewing them as products or ready-made, requiring careful consideration in design.
-(Thornquist and Bigolin, 2017).
+I responded to this prototyping method by focusing on the materials’ agency in the design process, arranging textile and treatment manipulation swatches in a series of compositions.
+This approach underlines material-led processes in design and challenges the traditional notion of materials as inert elements.
+Instead, it views them as products or ready-made, requiring careful consideration in design (Thornquist & Bigolin, 2017).
+Drawing further on Ingold’s ideas, this process aligns with Gathering, a coming together of elements through “their own stories and trajectories,” producing “continuity and connection” (Ingold, 2020, p.
+27)

 1 This design process was influenced in part by:

-Everything and Everybody as Material: Beyond Fashion Design Methods, Workshop presented by Assoc.
-Prof. Ricarda Bigolin & Prof. Clemens Thornquist at the School of Fashion and Textiles, RMIT University in partnership with the Swedish School of Textiles, University of Boras and the exhibition High Risk Dressing/Critical Fashion at RMIT Design Hub, Feb 2017.
+Everything and Everybody as Material: Beyond Fashion Design Methods, a workshop presented by Assoc.
+Prof. Ricarda Bigolin & Prof. Clemens Thornquist at the School of Fashion and Textiles, RMIT University, in partnership with the Swedish School of Textiles, University of Borås.

 Images by Carmen Zammit, Talent Bridie Goold